Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks: Results

 To quantify the role of dangling masses in the structure-property relationship for thermal conductivity of COFs, we introduce the dangling mass ratio (DMR).
 The DMR $\in[0,1]$ quantifies the ratio between the mass of dangling atoms and the total mass of the COF, i.e.,

 where $m_i$ is the mass of the $i^\text{th}$ atom belonging to the set of either dangling atoms or of non-dangling main branch atoms -- denoted by $\calD$ and $\calM$, respectively.
-Higher DMR values indicate a greater proportion of dangling masses relative to the COF's total mass.
+Higher DMR values indicate a greater proportion of dangling masses relative to the COF's total mass. {In Supplementary Information Section~1.3, we qualitatively show the relationship between DMR, the VDOS overlap $S$, and $\kappa$.}